tetsushijp/AEP-Hands-on-Labs/labs/retail/Foundations/CJA.md

 Let's see how many of these people call into the call center.

 6. Remove the last step in the fallout by clicking on the "x" to the right of the last step.
-      - Now drag the "Calls" metric and drop it into the Touchpoint drop zone.
+      - Now drag the "Calls" metric and drop it into the Touchpoint drop zone

 <kbd><img src="./images/CJA-fallout-callsadded1.png"  /></kbd>